ladybug-tools/spider/pages/github-issues-header.md

 2017-10-28 ~ Got sidetracked for a while:

-## Full Screen build release: [Build Well R12]( http://ladybug-tools.github.io/spider/build-well/index.html )
+## Full Screen build release: [Build Well]( http://ladybug-tools.github.io/spider/build-well/index.html )

-## Full Screen dev release: [Build Well R13]( http://ladybug-tools.github.io/spider/build-well/dev/index.html )
+## Full Screen dev release: [Build Well]( http://ladybug-tools.github.io/spider/build-well/dev/index.html )

 2017-08-25 ~ This site is still in its infancy.
 Much will be added, but for the moment our priorities are concentrated on a very hot topic: